 All the wildlife photos throughout the cabin were taken by my father, Bruce Benson.
 He’s a wildlife and landscape photographer and loves sharing his photos with all that come to stay at the cabin.

 There is one bedroom on the main floor of the cabin.
 The bedroom is very small and we’ve done our best to maximize the space.
 The log bed was made custom for the room and while it takes up most of the space in the room, we love how it looks.

 The loft overlooks the main cabin and has two beds.
 I recently updated the bedding and added some new throw pillows.
 On my next trip down, I’ll be updating the curtains because the ones there now are about twenty years old and are hand me downs from our days when we lived in military housing.
 I figure it’s about time we update them!
-The cabin seems to be the catch all for my older decor.
+The cabin seems to be the catch all for my older decor from our other homes.

 I like to mix textures and patterns which is so easy to do with black and white.
 The black woven placemats and the table runner were a good mix with the checkered napkin and the solid off-white plates.

-For the centerpiece, I used a galvanized tin flower can and some cream colored faux flowers.
+For the centerpiece, I used a galvanized tin flower can as a vase and some faux ivory colored flowers.